 Where to Go

 Environmental and sustainability-related program locations range from developed countries in Europe, Australia, and New Zealand to developing countries in Central and South America, Africa, and Asia.
-Some programs are very science-oriented with a focus on issues such as tropical reef or rain forest conservation, and others focus more on policy issues, such as cutting-edge sustainability strategies in northern European countries.
+Some programs are very science-oriented with a focus on issues such as tropical reef or rainforest conservation, and others focus more on policy issues, such as cutting-edge sustainability strategies in northern European countries.
 The best environmental study abroad programs usually involve students in ongoing research projects or have students engage in independent research on site.
-Links to a number of these programs can be found in the left sidebar.
-A number of these specialized programs have been vetted by the JHU Study Abroad Office.
+Links to a number of these programs can be found in the sidebar.
+A number of these specialized programs have been approved by the JHU Global Education Office.

 The JHU Earth and Planetary Sciences Department typically offers a January Intersession Abroad course in Bermuda hosted by the Bermuda Institute of Ocean Sciences (BIOS) that is relevant for ENVS majors and minors.
 Past course titles have included Carbon Cycle Modeling and Island Sustainability.
 Other courses offered by ENVS include Food, Energy, Water, and Power in the Global South: An Interdisciplinary Approach which is co-taught with the Anthropology Department.